[armedbear-devel] Environment not found

 I don't think there is any documentation for those besides the source code in Interpreter.java (preprocessCommandLineArguments).
 We'll need to fix that as well.

-and they are part of what I was looking for.
+OK, thanks.
+I see that, among other things, the following are supported (at least from eyeballing the source code) --eval --batch --noinform and they are part of what I was looking for.
 However, --batch does not seem to work to do anything that it name would suggest -- e.g. it still lands me into the REPL (which I don't want).
 Furthermore, --eval does not print the result of evaluation.
-For example, trying
+For example, trying abcl --noinform --batch --eval '(lisp-implementation-version)' lands me squarely into the REPL with no printed result.
+I was expecting "0.24.0-dev" printed on the standard output stream, and control back to the shell. -- Gaby

-On Sun, Nov 28, 2010 at 7:44 PM, Gabriel Dos Reis gdr@integrable-solutions.net wrote:
+On Sun, Nov 28, 2010 at 7:44 PM, Gabriel Dos Reis <gdr@integrable-solutions.net> wrote:

 Furthermore, --eval does not print the result of evaluation.
 For example, trying